verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Added Verrazzano CLI for interactive install, upgrade, uninstall, bug report, and analysis.
 - Added backup and restore with Velero and Rancher Backup Operator.
 - Added Prometheus Operator based metrics collection (using ServiceMonitors and PodMonitors) for both Verrazzano system components and applications.
 - Added a new API version for the Verrazzano resource, `install.verrazzano.io/v1beta1`.
 See the [Deprecated API Migration Guide]({{< relref "/docs/reference/migration" >}}).
 - Verrazzano distribution tar.gz artifacts now include the new CLI binaries and tooling.
 - Replaced Elasticsearch and Kibana with OpenSearch and OpenSearch dashboards (pods, URLs, CRD fields).
 - Improved Rancher integration.
     - Added the Rancher UI-based Verrazzano console.
     - Keycloak SSO authentication and authorization is configured by default.
-    - OCI drivers are now enabled by default and ready-to-use.
+    - OCI drivers now are enabled by default and ready-to-use.
 - kube-prometheus-stack components now are enabled by default.
 - Improved uninstall resiliency and performance.
-- Support for OCNE 1.5.x.
+- Added support for OCNE 1.5.x.
 - Added support for Kubernetes v1.24.

 Component version updates: